flinthillsdsa/resources/README.md

-# resources
+# Organizational and Educational Resrouces

 This is a public repository for the Flint Hills Chapter of Democratic Socialists of America.
-It contains educational resources to help the public and members to learn more about the Flint Hills Chapter of DSA, the National DSA, and resources to learn about democratic socialism.
+It contains educational resources to help the public and members to learn more about the Flint Hills Chapter of DSA and resources to learn about democratic socialism.

+Many of the resources in this respository can be found on our [https://www.fhdsa.org](website).